nexdatas/nxsrecselector/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian bullseye and buster or ubuntu lunar, jammy nad focal packages can be found in the HDRI repository.
+Debian bookworm, bullseye and buster or ubuntu lunar, jammy nad focal packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key